Birch-san/deprecated-mecab-wasm/README.md

 > This angers me.

-You should now have two new files in the root of mecab-0.996:
+You should now have some new friends in the root of mecab-0.996:

 ```
 a.out
 a.out.js
+a.out.asm.js
+a.out.wast
+a.out.wast.mappedGlobals
 ```

 And there should also be some LLVM intermediate code in: